sky111144/EasyType/README.md

 EasyType.isTypedArray(new Float32Array()); // true
 EasyType.isTypedArray(new Float64Array()); // true
 EasyType.isTypedArray(new BigInt64Array()); // true
+EasyType.isTypedArray(new BigUint64Array()); // true

-// 29.
+// 30.
 Determine whether it is ArrayBuffer EasyType.isArrayBuffer(new ArrayBuffer()); // true

-// 30.
+// 31.
 Determine whether it is Date EasyType.isDate(new Date()); // true

-// 31.
+// 32.
 Determine whether it is NaN EasyType.isNaN(NaN); // true

-// 32.
+// 33.
 Determine whether it is Falsity EasyType.isFalsity(undefined); // true
 EasyType.isFalsity(null); // true
 EasyType.isFalsity(false); // true